There are many other Spaniel breeds and they come in all shapes and sizes. Some are more pleasing

 Their silky ears are long and set quite high on their head and they have wide open nostrils.

 Their coat is long and straight, and very silky, sometimes slightly wavy, and has plenty of feathering.

-They share the same coat colors as the King Charles Spaniel; black and tan, red, white and red, and a tricolor, white with black and tan markings.
+They share the same coat colours as the King Charles Spaniel; black and tan, red, white and red, and a tricolour, white with black and tan markings.

 The Cavalier spaniel is very eager little dog, very affectionate, and loves being part of the family.